apereo/cas/docs/cas-server-documentation/_includes/metrics-configuration.md

 By default, metrics are exported to Ganglia running on your local machine.
 The Ganglia server host and port to use can be provided using:

-{% include casproperties.html properties="management.metrics.export.ganglia" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.ganglia" %}

 ### Graphite

 By default, metrics are exported to Graphite running on your local machine.
 The Graphite server host and port to use can be provided using:

-{% include casproperties.html properties="management.metrics.export.graphite" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.graphite" %}

 ### InfluxDb

 By default, metrics are exported to Influx running on your local machine.
 The location of the Influx server to use can be provided using:

-{% include casproperties.html properties="management.metrics.export.influx" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.influx" %}

 ### JMX